-Our son is eleven and growing up way too fast.
-He talks about changing the world.
+Our son talks about changing the world.
 He’s a dedicated vegetarian.
 He recycles without giving it a second thought.
 He turns off lights behind me to “save the polar bears.”
-And though he still wears little boy pajamas, he’s now in size 10 men’s shoes.
+And though he still wears little boy pyjamas, he’s now wearing size 10 men’s shoes.
 I’m afraid to blink because every time I do, he grows up just a smidge more.
 He actually lifted me up on the ground today.
 I’d like to think it’s because I’m light as a feather, but I sadly I know it’s because he’s a freaking he-man.
-(I’m more paper weight than paper thin these days…)

-Our daughter is eight and she is the sweetest person on the planet.
+Our daughter is is the sweetest person.
 I’m serious.
 The girl does not know how to hate.
 She wakes up happy and bounds out of bed, excited to start her day.
 How wonderful would it be to live like that?
 I haven’t bounded out of bed since 1982.
-And even then, it must’ve been Christmas or my birthday or something.
+And even then, it must’ve been Christmas or I really had to pee.

 I had a moment of clarity the other day when I realized that this is it.
-THIS is the moment right now that I’ll look back on one day as the “good times.”
+THIS is the moment right now that I’ll look back on as the “good times.”
 We say things all the time like “life is too short” and “live in the moment”, but do we?
-I mean to but I get caught up in the daily tasks—work, cleaning the house, running errands, going through the motions.
+We certainly mean to, but it’s hard not to get caught up in the daily tasks—work, cleaning the house, running errands, going through the motions.
 Tomorrow….tomorrow is when I’ll really live in the moment.
-But the thing is, tomorrow that moment will have passed.
+But tomorrow that moment will have passed.

-My kids will only be kids for a little longer.
-Whenever that thought pops into my head I squelch it down, because the notion makes me nauseous.
+My kids will only be ‘kids’ for a little longer.
+Whenever that thought pops into my head I squelch it down, because the notion makes me sad.

 I wish I had taken more photos of them when they were babies.
 I wish I had taken a weekly photo in front of a consistent landmark so I could present them each with a time lapse photo of their growth on their eighteenth birthdays.
-If you have young kids, do it!
-Don’t have “parenting regret” like I do.
+If you have young kids, do it so you don’t have “parental photo regret” like I do.

 I suspect that what I’m feeling right now is fairly normal.
 When your first born is almost as tall as you are and he starts spending more time playing sports and hanging out with his friends than with his family, it’s logical to start seeing the writing on the wall and to panic accordingly, right?